cbonoz/okta19/README.md

 # Onboard SMS
 SMS Onboarding Guides in under 160 characters.

-Simply create a new entr
+Onboard SMS enables guides and tutorials delivered to you where-ever you are in the world, regardless if you have WIFI connection or not.

-1. Create a new guide.
+1. Create a new guide
    1. Ex: CPR
    2. List of steps